waveform80/picamera/docs/fov.rst

     FoV.
 Please use ``sudo rpi-update`` to upgrade to the latest firmware.

-Modes with full field of view (FoV) capture from the whole area of the camera's sensor (2592x1944 pixels).
+Modes with full field of view (FoV) capture from the whole area of the camera's sensor (2592x1944 pixels), using the specified amount of `binning`_ to achieve the requested resolution.
 Modes with partial FoV only capture from the center 1920x1080 pixels.
 The difference between these areas is shown in the illustration below:

 .. image:: sensor_area.png
     :width: 640px